Saffron

 Key Techniques

-- Blooming in hot liquid before adding to dishes
+- Blooming in hot liquid (preferred method: allows threads to fully hydrate and release compounds)

 Classic Dishes